Field of Fire

 The dragons killed 4,000 men of the combined Lannister and Gardener army, among them King Mern and all of his sons, grandsons, brothers, cousins, and other kin.
-The knights of the the Order of the Green Hand were wiped out.
+The knights of the Order of the Green Hand were wiped out.
 Lord Armen Peake and his sons perished.
 Another thousand men perished from sword and spears and arrows while 10,000 men suffered burns.
 Of the Targaryens less than 100 were lost while Visenya took an arrow to the shoulder.
 One nephew of King Mern survived the battle, but he died of his burns three days later.
 When he died, House Gardener died with him.

 Aegon marched for the extinct Gardeners' seat of Highgarden, whose steward, Harlen Tyrell, surrendered without conflict.
 Aegon rewarded him by giving House Tyrell dominion over the Reach and raising him to Lord of Highgarden, Lord Paramount of the Mander, and Warden of the South.
 The Houses Oakheart, Florent, Rowan, Peake, and Redwyne bitterly protested the elevation of the Tyrells, insisting that their blood was nobler than that of the "upjumped stewards" and that they had closer relations to House Gardener, with the Florents boasting the superior claim by blood.
 However, their protests were unsuccessful, perhaps in part because they had taken arms against the Targaryens on the Field of Fire, as speculated by Maester Yandel.